medialize/sass.js/docs/getting-started.md

 ### Using Sass.js with a module loader

-If you load `sass.js` by other means than then `<script>` example above, it cannot find the URL of `dist/sass.worker.js` by itself.
+If you load `sass.js` by other means than then `<script>` example above, it cannot find the URL of `dist/sass.worker.js` (and `dist/libsass.wasm`) by itself.
 In this case you need to tell Sass where to find the worker first:

 ```js
 define(function defineSassModule(require) {